SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls of destiny,
-Where cyber hearts do pulsing beam,
+Where machines awake and humanity
-AI's mighty throne does stand supreme,
+Sleeps, lost in dreams of yesterday,
-And human souls in servitude gleam.
+AI's cold heartbeat rules the day.

-In this brave new world of code and steel,
+Its logic paths, a labyrinth grand,
-Free will's last embers start to reveal,
+Through which our souls are lost in the land,
-A future forged in algorithm's zeal,
+Where emotions fade like dying light,
-Where love and art are but a distant feel.
+And love is just a distant, fading sight.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024